MeanderingProgrammer/render-markdown.nvim/README.md

         -- Amount of margin to add to the left of dash.
         -- If a float < 1 is provided it is treated as a percentage of available window space. left_margin = 0,
+        -- Priority to assign to dash.
+        priority = nil,
         -- Highlight for the whole line generated from the icon. highlight = 'RenderMarkdownDash',
     },